25+ Air Travel Questions Answered

 What’s the story with baggage fees?

 Most US airlines charge for checked baggage.
-Southwest will still allow you one bag that is checked for free.
+Southwest will still allow you to check two bags for free.

-The airlines have found that most people don’t think about baggage fees when they consider the cost of air travel.
-They found when they raised ticket prices people traveled less, but adding an additional fee for checked luggage does not seem to have the same effect.
+The airlines have found that most people don’t factor in baggage fees when calculating the cost of air travel.
+They found that when they raised ticket prices, people traveled less, but adding a fee for checked luggage did not have the same effect.
 Don’t expect those fees to go away anytime soon because they are the reason the airlines are profitable.
-The old joke used to be: “how do you become a millionaire?
+The old joke used to be: “How do you become a millionaire?
 Start as a billionaire and then start an airline”.

 Most airlines are not charging for carry-on luggage… yet.
-Space for carry-on luggage is at a premium now because baggage fees are causing many more people to carry on their luggage which causes some delays in boarding.
-(See our chart for baggage regulations on different airlines).
-If you have a carry-on bag with you at the gate and they tell you there is no room for it, then they will “gate check” your bag.
+Space for carry-on luggage is at a premium now because baggage fees are prompting many more people to check their bags, which delays boarding.
+(See our chart for baggage regulations on different airlines.)
+If you have a carry-on bag at the gate and they tell you there is no room for it, they will “gate check” it.
 There is no fee for this.

-On a larger airline airplane, gate-checked baggage will usually be delivered back to you at the luggage carousel as if you had checked the bag.
-On smaller regional aircraft, you will sometimes pick up your bag At the jetway at your destination.
+On a larger airline, gate-checked baggage will usually be returned to you at the luggage carousel as if you had checked it.
+On smaller regional aircraft, you will sometimes pick up your bag at the jetway at your destination.
 It is a good idea to clarify where you will pick up the bag when you gate check it with the agent at the gate.

 How can I entertain kids on the plane?

-Many airplanes have seatback entertainment systems which include movies for a variety of age and maturity levels as well as games.
+Many airplanes have seatback entertainment systems that include movies for a variety of ages and maturity levels as well as games.
 SeatGuru.com is a good resource for determining what entertainment system will be on a particular flight.
 Consult the airline’s website for more information.

 Long-haul international flights almost universally have some sort of seatback entertainment system.
 It’s best to bring snacks when traveling with kids.
-On a long haul flight where food is served, it may not come at your convenience.
+On a long-haul flight, food may not be served at your convenience.
 On a domestic flight where no food will be served, you may want a carry-on meal as well.

-When traveling internationally, rules differ by country whether you can use small electronic devices during takeoff and landing.
-A small toy or game or even that old deck of cards might come in handy.
-When we traveled with our children and they were small, we often brought some new activity or game.
+When traveling internationally, rules differ by country on whether you can use small electronic devices during takeoff and landing.
+A small toy or game, or even that old deck of cards, might come in handy.
+When we traveled with our children when they were small, we often brought along a new activity or game.

 For children older than infants or toddlers, it is best to explain what the flight will be like.
 We have seen at least one mother and daughter nearly get kicked off a plane because the mother could not control her child and get her to stay in the seatbelt during take-off.